orxfun/orx-parallel/README.md

 ## Configurable Resource Usage

 `orx-parallel` is not tied to any specific thread pool; it can work with transient threads or persistent thread pools.
-The default thread pool can be configured by features and `ORX_PARALLEL_MAX_NUM_THREADS` environment variable.
+The default thread pool can be configured by features and `ORX_NUM_THREADS` environment variable.

 ```toml
 # default features ("std") -> transient threads